danny7131/workshop-for-git/README.md

 git workshop!
-Darrick helped me lots
+\nDarrick helped me lots
-Nakul is the goat
+\nNakul is the goat